oasis-tcs/openc2-oc2ls/latest/oc2ls-v1.0-wip.md

 | :--- | :--- | :--- | :--- |
 | 32473 | 32473:Args | 1 | "Example": Command Arguments defined in the Example Inc. extension profile |

-#### 3.3.4.4 PE-Results
+#### 3.3.4.4 Private Enterprise Results
 The behavior of an implementation receiving an OpenC2 Response with an unsupported results type is undefined.
-An unrecognized response has no effect on the OpenC2 protocol but implementations MAY log it as an error.
+An unrecognized response has no effect on the OpenC2 protocol but implementations SHOULD log it as an error.

 **_Type: PE-Results (Map.ID)_**